-Sometimes we are called for advice about other construction-related projects.
+Sometimes we are called for advice about other construction-related projects, too.
 By offering alternative construction methods, we can save your special tree.
 Here are four examples.

 • New Home